Mahamat Déby: Election and civilian presidency

 On 13 January 2024, Déby was announced as the nominee of the Patriotic Salvation Movement for the 2024 Chadian presidential election by party secretary Mahamat Zene Bada.
 After a raid on the home of his main opponent, Yaya Dillo Djérou, by government forces on 28 February 2021 in which five of his relatives were killed, three other candidates had withdrawn in protest and fear of similar consequences.
 The attack was condemned by the African Union, while French Minister for Europe and Foreign Affairs Jean-Yves Le Drian called for an impartial investigation into the incident.
 Yaya Dillo Djérou was killed by security forces three years later, on 28 February 2024.

 On 9 May, Déby was declared the winner of the 2024 election by the National Elections Management Agency (ANGE).
 According to ANGE, Déby won 61.3% of the vote while his chief opponent, Prime Minister Succès Masra, won 18.53%.
 Just prior to the announcement, Masra claimed victory on Facebook, stating that he won a "resounding victory".
 The results of the election were announced two weeks earlier than expected.

 Déby was sworn in as elected president on 23 May.
 He appointed Allamaye Halina as prime minister following Masra's resignation on 22 May.

 In January 2024, a preliminary investigation was opened by the National Financial Prosecutor's office in France (PNF), for embezzlement of public funds and concealment “concerning the clothing expenses" of Déby in Paris.

 On 9 December 2024, the National Transitional Council elevated Déby to the rank of Marshal of Chad.
 160 members voted to adopt the resolution against 2 while 6 abstained in a council.

 On 21 January 2025, his brother Adam Idriss Déby Itno attacked Mahamat Idriss Déby in a letter, calling on him in particular to resign.

-On 5 June 2025, Deby ordered the suspension of visa issuances to US nationals in retaliation for the entry ban on Chadian citizens imposed by US president Donald Trump the previous day.
+On 5 June 2025, Déby ordered the suspension of visa issuances to US nationals in retaliation for the entry ban on Chadian citizens imposed by US president Donald Trump the previous day.

+In response to the death of Supreme Leader Ali Khamenei following strikes by Israel and the United States, Déby expressed solidarity with Iran, sharing in the 'pain of the Iranian nation'."